© Sinje Hasheider

 Eine Szene des Theaterstücks Cap Arcona im Theater Lübeck© Sinje Hasheider

 Theater Lübeck has won numerous awards for its productions.
 Every season, its extensive repertoire on three stages is widely acclaimed.
-Großes Haus, Kammerspiele and Junges Studio put on premières as artistically as revivals.
+Großes Haus, Kammerspiele and Studio put on premières as artistically as revivals.
 Experience the variety of musical theatre and drama!
 Draw inspiration from unusual dramatisations of world literature, musical drama productions as well as lavish new productions of classical drama.
 Enjoy the entire gamut of operatic repertoire complemented by musicals, operettas and works of musical theatre from the 20th and 21st centuries.
 The Philharmonic Orchestra is synonymous with a sound for which the Hanseatic city of Lübeck is famous far and wide.
 Lübeck’s Philharmonic, the choir and extra choir all help to shape the sound of the musical theatre – let the music transport you to faraway worlds!

 Theatre productions – a look behind the scenes